Generating Literal and Implied Subquestions to Fact-check Complex Claims: Dataset Collection

 We randomly sample 50 claims from our dataset and three of the authors conduct the annotation.
-The annotations agree with a Fleiss' kappa~\cite{fleiss1971measuring} value of 0.52.
-Two examples of the annotations are shown in Appendix~\ref{sec:inter-annotator-agreement-example}.
-The results are shown in Table~\ref{tab:question-decomposition-agreement}.
+The authors agree on this comparison task reasonably, with a Fleiss' Kappa~\cite{fleiss1971measuring} value of 0.52.
+The comparison results are shown in Table~\ref{tab:question-decomposition-agreement}.
 On average, the semantics of 18.4\% questions are not expressed by the other set.
 This demonstrates the \textbf{comprehensiveness} of our set of questions: only a small fraction is not captured by the other set, indicating that independent annotators are not easily coming up with distinct sets of questions.
 Because most questions are covered in the other set, we view the agreement as high.
 A simple heuristic to improve comprehensiveness further is to prefer the annotator who annotated more questions.
-If we consider the fraction of unmatched questions in the \textsc{fewer qs}, we see this drops to 8.5\%, indicating that the larger set of questions is quite comprehensive.\footnote{Merging two annotations results in many duplicate questions and deduplicating these without another round of adjudication is cognitively intensive.
-We opted not to do this due to the effectiveness of simply taking the larger set of questions.}

-Through this process, we also found that there are no repetitive questions and few grammatical errors in the annotations.
-The annotated questions are concise, fluent, and clear.
+If we consider the fraction of unmatched questions in the \textsc{fewer qs}, we see this drops to 8.5\%.\footnote{Merging two annotations results in many duplicate questions and deduplicating these without another round of adjudication is cognitively intensive.
+We opted not to do this due to the effectiveness of simply taking the larger set of questions.} Through this manual examination, we also found that annotated questions are overall concise, fluent, clear, and grammatical.